 - The term "Overdrive" in Real Life simply means the output spins faster than the input.
 Nothing more, nothing less.
 In a car, this reduces engine speed for a given road speed, reducing fuel consumption.
 Every car will, in fact, be slower in an overdrive gear than in direct drive or underdrive as the engine will be at a mechanical disadvantage and have to work harder to achieve the same acceleration.
 Yes, the wheels can spin faster, giving a theoretical high top speed, but in Overdrive, the engine may not have the torque to accelerate to those speeds.
 This is exactly why your car's transmission, automatic or manual, has low gears in the first place.

-- Many World War II-era fighter aircraft featured an engine setting called "War Emergency Power"note which is Exactly What It Says on the Tin.
+- Many World War II-era fighter aircraft featured an engine setting called "War Emergency Power".
 It was intended for emergency use in combat and normally had a time limit imposed on its use, as it would wear out the engine in a very short time.
 WEP appeared in many forms; some aircraft engines simply had the capacity to run at power levels that would overstress their own components.
 In these cases, a piece of tape was inserted to stop the throttle at the maximum safe setting; if the tape was broken, the engine would need to be inspected after the flight.
 Other aircraft implemented WEP through the use of consumable additives.
 Nitrous oxide injection would cool the fuel/air charge (allowing more fuel and air to enter the cylinder on each cycle) as well as providing additional oxygen at high altitude.
 A few aircraft were designed for the stress of nitro injection, and were limited only by the onboard supply of nitrous.
 Water or water/methanol injection provided a lesser version of the same effect, but also cooled the engine and allowed it to operate beyond its radiator's normal capacity.

 - A handful of civilian aircraft — often those intended for "bush aviation" — also possess an "Emergency Power" setting.
 It's facetiously said to provide "just enough power to get you to the scene of the crash."